Who sang Waltzing Matilda?

 The Australian classic, based on Banjo Paterson’s poem, was originally recorded with vocals by John Collinson – but until now nothing more was known about him.

-His name appears on the 1926 release by Vocalion Records (Broadcast Deluxe Series W573) but it seems to be the only recording the tenor made – so who was he?
-The song was added to the Sounds of Australia registry in 2008 but all we knew was that the singer had been described as a ‘Queensland tenor’.
+His name appears on the 1926 release by Vocalion Records (Broadcast Deluxe Series W573) but it seems to be the only recording the tenor made.
+When the song was added to the Sounds of Australia registry in 2008, all we knew was his description as a ‘Queensland tenor’.